CanDIG/CanDIGv2/docs/production-candig.md

 1. Login to the data portal with the credentials you wish to make a site administrator to ensure the user can login successfully

+2. ssh into the VM running your CanDIG deployment and cd into the currently deployed repo directory

-2. Get a site admin token using the default site admin user:
+3. Get a site admin token using the default site admin user:

 ```bash
 source env.sh